cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/pluginsCatalog.md

 category: Widgets
 draft: false
 ---
 A widget listing all the latest releases of the certified plugins, allowing plugin upload to the current tenant.
-You can upload selected plugins or upload all plugins at once by clicking the "Upload all plugins" button.
+You can upload selected plugins or upload all plugins at once by clicking the **Upload all plugins** button.

 ![plugins_catalog]( /images/ui/widgets/plugins-catalog.png )